 You will experiment in both archaeology and biological anthropology, two areas with many similarities, but also many differences when excavating and treating recovered archaeological material in the laboratory.

 At the end of this program you will have experience in both areas and will be able to better decide what path is best for you; biological anthropology or archaeology.

 Both of the excavation sites are located on the northern coast of the island, surrounded by the sea and pristine and dramatic Mediterranean landscapes.

 Previous knowledge or experience in archaeology or computer systems is not required.

 Participants will also be given lectures on methodology, Roman archaeology, Biological anthropology and classification of archaeological materials.
 Participants will visit other archaeological sites on the island through organized excursions.
 Courses are given in both English and Spanish.
 For every seven course days there are two days off.

-Period(s) of Occupation: Roman
+Period(s) of Occupation: Roman (Classical Archaeology)

 Minimum Length of Stay for Volunteers: 20 days